Analytical Compassionate Problem Solver

 With a background in economics, Margot is able to quickly apply legal principles to the business world, conduct cost-benefit analysis, and simplify complex issues for her clients.
 She is a rare mix of analytical and compassionate, so is able to maintain a broad practice that encompasses bankruptcy and creditors' rights, litigation, and estate planning.

-In her estate planning practice, Margot focuses mainly on estate administration, probate, conservatorships, guardianships, and estate disputes.
+In her estate planning practice, Margot focuses mainly on estate and trust administration, probates, and conservatorships.
 She became an attorney to help people and enjoys serving as a strong advocate for her clients.
-One of her most rewarding cases involved getting a conservator appointed to protect an elderly client and his assets.

 Little Known Facts: Has an economics degree and was an economist before attending law school | Loves gardening | Enjoys ceramic arts | Was married in Scotland even though she and her husband have no ties to the country